p/vcproj2cmake/README.txt

 === Epilogue ===

-Whenever something needs better explanation, just tell me and I'll try to improve it (I'm constantly rewording many parts of this README).
+Whenever something needs better explanation (or is just worded awkwardly), just tell me and I'll try to improve it (I'm constantly rewording many parts of this README).
 Dito if you think that some mechanism is poorly implemented (we're still at pre-Beta stage!).

 Despite being at a semi-finished stage, the converter is now more than usable enough